The Genius Homes building process explained

 Average duration: 1 week

 Counting back you can probably see that we're already several weeks from when the first conversation happened with a specialist.
 Something like building a house is rarely rushed and, if anything, takes longer than expected.
-Someone contacting us during the lockdown is likely to be reaching this stage almost 2 months after their initial discussion.

 At this stage a site mark-up visit is conducted by a member of the team.